An employee can still make a claim for unfair dismissal even if they opted to take voluntary redundancy.

-Yes, held the Employment Appeal Tribunal (“EAT”) in the case of White v HC-One Oval Limited 2022.
+As seen in the Employment Appeal Tribunal (“EAT”) case of White v HC-One Oval Limited 2022.

 Ms White started working for HC-One Oval Limited (“HC”) in 2013 as a part-time receptionist.
 In 2017, Ms White was carrying out additional administrative duties on top of her normal secretarial role in order to provide cover for a colleague who was absent through sickness, with no additional pay.
 Ms White raised a grievance relating to the fact she had not been paid for the extra work, though the grievance was dismissed.